House-of-Cardano/cardano-millions-testnet/README.md

 #Peace #Love and #Cardano #forall

 To set-up your own version of Cardano Millions, follow the instructions below.
-Please feel free to reach out to me [hoc@house-of-cardano.io](mailto:hoc@house-of-cardano.io) Happy coding :sunglasses:
+Please feel free to reach out to me for any remarks at [hoc@house-of-cardano.io](mailto:hoc@house-of-cardano.io) Happy coding :sunglasses:

 Consider donating ->